Skip to main content

 Man and woman sitting and looking at each other

-"I tested positive for syphilis, and I'm not sure what that means" or "Did you know 1 in 5 people have herpes?" may not be socially acceptable lunch conversation, but it's common conversation at a medical visit.
-Most patients have some information regarding STIs, but there is confusion and misinformation on the subject.
+"I tested positive for syphilis, and I'm not sure what that means," or "Did you know 1 in 5 people have herpes?" may not be a socially acceptable lunch topic, but it's a common conversation at a medical visit.
+Most patients have some information regarding STIs, but there's confusion and misinformation on the subject.
 Sexual health concerns are sometimes ignored due to fear of the unknown.

 Common STIs